Peire d'Alvernhe: Poetry

 per que l'entiers pretz cambia.

 Peire's aesthetic philosophy esteemed the "whole song" (vers entiers), which is what he termed his completed pieces, denigrating all others' works as incomplete and imperfect.
-Nonetheless, from Marcabru Peire picked up a notion of the trobar braus as a legitimate format for "rough" themes.
+Nonetheless, from Marcabru, Peire picked up a notion of the trobar braus as a legitimate format for "rough" themes.

-One anonymous song of the Fifth Crusade, Lo Senhre que formet lo tro, written between Spring 1213 and July 1214 has been attributed to Peire d'Alvernhe, but the dating makes that impossible.
+One anonymous song of the Fifth Crusade, Lo Senhre que formet lo tro, written between Spring 1213 and July 1214, has been attributed to Peire d'Alvernhe, but the dating makes that impossible.
 In a tenso between a Bernart (probably Bernart de Ventadorn) and an unnamed Peire, perhaps Peire d'Alvernhe, the latter argues that "it is not becoming for ladies to make love-pleas; it is fitting that men plead with them and beg their mercy."

 By far, however, Peire's most famous work is Chantarai d'aquest trobadors, a sirventes written at Puivert (Puoich-vert) in which he ridicules twelve contemporary troubadours ("a poetical gallery") and praises himself.
 It has been conjectured that this piece was first performed in the presence of all twelve of the ridiculed poets in late Summer 1170 while an embassy bringing Eleanor, daughter of Henry II of England, to her Spanish groom Alfonso VIII of Castile sojourned at Puivert.
-If the above date is not accepted, it can be probably dated later than 1165—since Giraut de Borneill was only active from c.1170—and certainly before 1173, when Raimbaut d'Aurenga died.
+If the above date is not accepted, it can probably be dated later than 1165— since Giraut de Borneill was only active from c.1170— and certainly before 1173, when Raimbaut d'Aurenga died.
 The Monge de Montaudon later composed a parody of Peire's satire, Pos Peire d'Alvernhl a chantat.

 Chantarai d'aquest trobadors is near universally regarded today as playful parody and not as a work of serious literary or artistic criticism.
 The obscurity of most of the ridiculed poets and the attack upon such personal characteristics as appearance and manners has been cited in support of the view that the parody was done in the presence of all twelve victims, further supporting the conclusion that the parody was good-natured.
-Besides the criticism of a personal nature, many of the criticism launched by Peire allude to the works of the others, notably those of Bernart de Ventadorn and Raimbaut d'Aurenga.
+Besides the criticism of a personal nature, many of the criticisms launched by Peire allude to the works of others, notably those of Bernart de Ventadorn and Raimbaut d'Aurenga.

 Music

 Peire's vida acclaimed him an accomplished singer and the greatest composer of melodies for verses yet known.
 Peire's famous Chantarai d'aquest trobadors contains a final tornada indicating its musical nature, though its own melody has not survived:

 Only two of Peire's melodies still exist: one of Dejosta.ls breus jorns e.ls lonc sers, a canso, and another of his tenso.
 Modern notations of both are provided in Aubrey, The Music of the Troubadours.

-On the whole, Peire's music is more melismatic than that typical of the troubadours and it mimics the trobar clus style of his lyrics.
+On the whole, Peire's music is more melismatic than that typical of the troubadours, and it mimics the trobar clus style of his lyrics.